mpv-player/mpv/DOCS/interface-changes.rst

     - mpv_command_node() and mp.command_native() now support named arguments
       (see manpage).
 If you want to use them, use a new version of the manpage as reference, which lists the definitive names.
+    - edition and disc title switching will now fully reload playback (may have consequences for scripts, client API, or when using file-local options)
+    - remove async playback abort hack.
+This breaks aborting playback in the following cases, iff the current stream is a network stream that completely stopped responding:
+        - setting "program" property
+        - setting "cache-size" property
+      In earlier versions of mpv, the player core froze as well in these cases, but could still be aborted with the quit, stop, playlist-prev, playlist-next commands.
+If these properties are not accessed, frozen network streams should not freeze the player core (only playback in uncached regions), and differing behavior should be reported as a bug.
+      If --demuxer-thread=no is used, there are no guarantees.
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs